Contemporary Music Instruction and Mentoring

 Larrivée, Breedlove, Gibson, and Takamine.
 Each of them has a unique tone that is some people's favorite.

 Historically, this price range has been "no man's land" for guitars.
 Too much money to pay for a foreign made guitar, but not a high enough price for the manufacturers to cover the cost of building a USA-made guitar.
+Until recently, there wasn't much to get excited about in this price range.

-The other guitar that I highly recommend in this price range is the Yamaha A1R.
-This guitar sounds as good as, or better than, other guitar twice its price, which is under $700.
-With a full-sized solid Sitka Spruce top and layered Redwood sides and back, its tone is incredible.
+Many various manufacturers offer guitars in this price range, but most do not have an excellent quality/price ratio, so there are only two that I recommend.
+One is the Taylor GS Mini, which is discussed below, in the section on 7/8ths size guitars.
+The other guitar that I highly recommend in this price range is the Yamaha A1 series.
+The A1R (below) sounds as good as, or better than, other guitars twice its price.
+With a full-sized solid Sitka Spruce top and layered Rosewood sides and back, its tone is incredible.
 It comes with electronics and a cutaway.
 The only potential downside is that it is a full sized dreadnought, so it may be uncomfortably big for women and young teens.
 But there is no other guitar with a better sound-to-price ratio than this guitar, anywhere.
-Put some Elixir Phosphor Bronze strings on this thing and strum a chord, and the only word that comes out of your mouth is "WOW!!!"
-This guitar would be an excellent choice for anyone who can handle the size of a dreadnought, from beginner to expert, not only for practicing but also for performing.
+Strum a chord, and the only word that comes out of your mouth is "WOW!!!"
+This guitar would be an excellent choice for anyone who can handle the size of a dreadnought.
+The A1CR has the same features as the A1R but with a smaller, curvier body shape (more like the Taylor Grand Auditorium) and is also an excellent choice in this price range.

 $200-400